-I love gardening and if my hobby intrigues my picky eaters’s curiosity for new veggies, that makes my outdoor project even more worthwhile.
-It may have taken my son a whole summer to accept tomatoes into his diet and then another one for cherry tomatoes but he eats tomatoes like a pro now.
+I love gardening and if my hobby intrigues my picky eaters’s curiosity for new veggies, that makes my outdoor project even more worthy.
+It may have taken my son a whole summer to accept regular tomatoes into his diet and then another one for cherry tomatoes but he eats tomatoes like a pro now.

 With the mild winter that we’ve had so far (which only happens once in a million years in Minnesota ) and days like yesterday when we were able to play outside for the entire afternoon, I’m very eager to get my hands in the dirt.
 I still have to wait until May to make sure we’re 100% out of the freezing season but at least I get to start my garden in the basement about this time of the year.
 I grow my veggies from seeds.
 It’s fun to watch the tiny seeds sprout and turn into little plants that grow stronger and taller every day.

 This post contains affiliate links